 Alarm rather than genuine scientific curiosity, it appears, is essential to maintaining funding.
 And only the most senior scientists today can stand up against this alarmist gale, and defy the iron triangle of climate scientists, advocates and policymakers.

-It is clear there are multiple vested interests affecting the debate.
-Corporations fear financial loss, scientist want to keep their jobs and not lose funding, government agencies what to demonstrate their importance, politicians want to rally votes (of both skeptics and diehards) and the media loves sensation.
+Multiple vested interests are affecting the debate.
+Corporations fear financial loss, scientists want to keep their jobs and not lose funding, government agencies what to demonstrate their importance, politicians want to rally votes (of both skeptics and diehards), and the media loves sensation.

 Mainline denominations have tended to jump right on board with the most apocalyptic versions of climate change.
-Evangelicals have been relatively silent on these topics until just the past few years.
+Evangelicals have been relatively silent on these topics until the past few years.
 One of the first evangelical organizations to begin to raise the issue was the Evangelical Environmental Network.
-They are generally supportive of claims about major environmental degradation and anthropogenic global warming.
+They generally support claims about major environmental degradation and anthropogenic global warming.
 More recently, a statement called the Evangelical Climate Initiative was issued by a number of Evangelicals that the NAE ultimately declined to endorse.
-A group called the Interfaith Stewardship Alliance was formed that supports a document called the Cornwall Declaration.
-It too was signed by a number of religious leaders and scientists.
-It takes a more skeptical view of anthropogenic global warming and differs some onhow we should respond.
+A group called the Interfaith Stewardship Alliance was formed that supports the Cornwall Declaration document.
+It, too, was signed by several religious leaders and scientists.
+It takes a more skeptical view of anthropogenic global warming and differs some on how we should respond.

 So what is an appropriate Christian Response?